-- The site now has about 600 visits per week, and more than 14,200 visits since it opened in January.
+- The site has over 900 visits per week and more than 40,000 visits to date.

-- More than 60 percent of families have children under the age of 17.
+- More than 60 percent of families who visit have children under the age of 17.

 Boston Children’s Hospital has launched a new community program, Family Food Connections — a food pantry in Jamaica Plain.
 It’s located within the Mildred C. Hailey Apartments, a Boston Housing Authority development, and next to Boston Children’s at Martha Eliot.

 The name Family Food Connections is to recognize all of the positive connections that can be made through food.
 It is a unique collaborative partnership between Boston Children’s and the Boston Housing Authority, a long-time partner.

 - patient families from Boston Children’s at Martha Eliot